Jinzhuoli/learngit/readme.txt

-git is a distributed version version control ststem. git
+git is a distributed  version control ststem.